-HOTLINE calls are not answered by an employee of the

-Company.
-Calls are not traced, and the information is treated in a confidential manner, subject to legal limits.
+HOTLINE calls are not answered by an employee of the Company.
+Calls made to the hotline and reports submitted through the web reporting tool are not traced.
+All information is treated in a confidential manner, subject to legal limits.
 Reported issues will be addressed and action taken will be appropriate to the seriousness of the violation.
 We handle investigations confidentially and have a policy of non-retaliation against anyone who makes a good faith call.
 This includes calls from consultants, agency temporary employees, customers, providers, vendors and producers and other entities with whom we do business.
 Any worker who violates this policy will be subject to disciplinary action up to and including termination of employment or contract/service agreement.
-For a complete overview of the investigation process, please see "Tom Talks: Anonymous Reporting."

-The Corporate Integrity HOTLINE should not be used as a substitute for talking to your local management team, senior management or other Corporate Resource.
-Use this tool when you believe you have exhausted normal Company channels or feel uncomfortable talking to your Supervisor or another Corporate Resource.
+The web reporting tool or Corporate Integrity HOTLINE should not be used as a substitute for talking to your local management team, senior management or other Corporate Resource.
+Use these tools when you believe you have exhausted normal Company channels or feel uncomfortable talking to your Supervisor or another Corporate Resource.